 *JUMPERS - Last year we did have a lot of children losing different parts of their School Uniform, in particular jumpers.
 In Year 2 we always remind the children to collect their jumpers from the different parts of the school, in particular off the school field after lunch.
 In class, we have a jumper tub which they put their jumpers into to avoid the risk of the jumpers getting lost.
 At the end of the day, the children are given a 15 minute slot to collect all their belongings and are reminded of what they need to take home.
 As we are getting ready for Key Stage 2, we really stress to the children the importance of taking responsibility for their own property.
 This helps them to become independent.
 If your child comes home without a jumper it may very well be in our jumper tub!

 *SNACKS - Remember that you are allowed to bring in a healthy snack for break times.
 This could be a piece of fruit or vegetables.
 Please do not bring in nuts.

 *WATER BOTTLES - Please make sure you each have a water bottle so that you can regularly top it up with fresh water.
 Learning is thirsty work, so we always recommend that you drink lots of water to help feed your brains!
 As it is a lot warmer, we are encouraging the children to take their water bottles outside with them at play times so that they always stay hydrated.

-Alternatively, you can put a quick note in your child's diary for us to read and we can respond to it as soon as possible.
+If you have any questions, please drop an e-mail to the class e-mail address - firstname.lastname@example.org and this will be answered as soon as possible.
+Alternatively, you can put a quick note in your child's diary for us to read and we can respond to it when the diaries are checked.